Extensions in Excel

 - For macros, we need to select XLSM type extension

-- If the excel is saved as CSV it will not be an excel workbook.
-This is just to store the data but very complicated to work on it.
+- If the excel is saved as CSV, it will not be an excel workbook.
+This is just to store the data, but it is very complicated to work on it.
 It will reduce the size of the workbook.